gupta-rajan/NFT-IdentityDapp/README.md

 ---
 ### 4. Configure Environment Variables
-Create a .env file inside client/src/ and paste your Pinata keys:
+Create a .env file inside client/src/ and paste your Pinata keys as follows(an .env file is already provided with the codes that we used):

 REACT_APP_PINATA_API_KEY=21767ebeecdecb816506